The House of Mirth: Background, theme, and purpose

 Wharton revealed in her introduction to the 1936 reprint of The House of Mirth her choice of subject and her major theme:

 Wharton figured that no one had written about New York society because it offered nothing worth writing about.
 But that did not deter her as she thought something of value could be mined there.
-If only the writer could dig deeply enough below the surface, some "'stuff o' the conscience'" could be found.
+If only the writer could dig deeply enough below the surface, some "stuff o' the conscience" could be found.
 She went on to declare unabashedly that:

 The central theme of The House of Mirth is essentially the struggle between who we are and what society tells us we should be.
 Thus, it is considered by many to be as relevant today as it was in 1905.
 If its sole subject had been the excesses and lives of the rich and famous, by themselves, it is doubtful it would have remained popular for as long as it has.
 The House of Mirth continues to attract readers over a century after its first publication, possibly due to its timeless theme.
 That the life and death of Lily Bart matters to modern readers suggests that Wharton succeeded in her purpose: to critique "a society so relentlessly materialistic and self-serving that it casually destroys what is most beautiful and blameless within it."

 Plot

-Lily Bart, a beautiful but impoverished socialite, is on her way to a house party at Bellomont, the country home of her best friend, Judy Trenor.
-Her pressing task is to find a husband with the requisite wealth and status to maintain her place in New York society.
-Additional challenges to her success are her advancing age—at twenty-nine, she has been on the "marriage market" for more than ten years—her penchant for gambling at bridge that has left her with debts beyond her means to pay, and her efforts as part of upper-crust society to keep up appearances with her wealthy friends.
-Lily's choices are further complicated by her innermost desire to marry for love as well as money and status, and her longing to be free of the claustrophobic constrictions and routines of upper-crust society.
+Lily Bart, aged 29, is an impoverished socialite who seeks a husband to secure her future.
+Her success is challenged by her advancing age — at twenty-nine, she has been on the "marriage market" for more than ten years — and her debts from gambling at bridge.
+Lily admires lawyer Lawrence Selden, but he is too poor for her to seriously consider marrying; instead, her only prospects are the coarse and vulgar Simon Rosedale, a financier, and the wealthy but dull Percy Gryce.

-Judy has arranged for her to spend more time in the company of Percy Gryce, a potential suitor who is wealthy but whom Lily finds boring.
-Lily grew up surrounded by elegance and luxury—an atmosphere she believes she cannot live without, as she has learned to abhor "dinginess."
-The loss of her father's wealth and the death of her parents left her an orphan at twenty.
-Lacking an inheritance or a caring protector, she adapts to life as a ward of her strait-laced aunt Julia Peniston from whom she receives an erratic allowance, a fashionable address, and good food, but little direction or parenting.
-Lily is not fond of her aunt Julia and avoids her whenever possible while simultaneously relying on her for both necessities and luxuries.
+Lily grew up surrounded by elegance and luxury — an atmosphere which she believes she cannot live without.
+The loss of her father's wealth, coupled with the death of her parents, left her an orphan at twenty.
+Lacking an inheritance or a caring protector, she adapts to life as a ward of her strait-laced aunt, Julia Peniston, from whom she receives an erratic allowance, a fashionable address, and food, but little direction or parenting.
+Lily loathes the neglectful Julia but is forced to rely on her for her necessities and luxuries.